apostrophecms/apostrophe-documentation/modules/apostrophe-schemas/browser-apostrophe-schemas.md

 A convenience allowing you to scroll to the first error present, if any. convert() will call this if an error is present.
 Also ensures the appropriate tab group is actually visible.
+### removeError(*$fieldset*, *error*)
+Remove an error from the given fieldset.
+Not often required because a fresh "convert" takes care of this completely, but there are edge cases such as the "taken" error that should be optimistically removed if the user elects to use the wrench to edit the conflicting document.
 ### showGroupContaining(*$element*)
 Show the tab group containing the given element, if not already visible, by triggering the appropriate tab button.